opea-aws-proserve/opea-demo-builder/README.md

 - **AWS_ACCESS_KEY_ID** - The access key for the user or role you'll be assuming in the AWS account.
 - **AWS_SECRET_ACCESS_KEY** - The secret for the user of role you'll be assuming in the AWS account.
 If you're authenticating as an AWS user, these two values will suffice, but if you're assuming a role, you'll also need to set the **AWS_SESSION_TOKEN** parameter.
 *WARNING: Make sure to protect your Access Key and secret values as they are highly sensitive.
 Be careful not to expose them in any insecure ways*
-- **OPEA_ROLE_NAME** or **OPEA_USER** - This will be used for EKS Access Entry, so Without a valid value here you won't be able to see inside the EKS cluster.
-If you are authenticating as an AWS user, supply just your user name (as opposed to the entire ARN) to *OPEA_USER**, if you're assuming an AWS IAM role, check the ARN of the role.
-If it looks like this: `arn:aws:iam::123456789012:role/ROLENAME`, then supply the `ROLENAME` to **OPEA_ROLE_NAME**.
-But if the ARN looks like this: `arn:aws:sts::123456789012:assumed-role/ROLENAME`, then get the user name (again, not the ARN) from the role's trust policy and add as **OPEA_USER**.
 **HUGGING_FACE_TOKEN** - A valid token for Hugging Face scoped to use the models in your package.
 The default models are scoped to your token by default, but if you want to use `guardrails` with the default settings, you'll have to add the `meta-llama/Meta-Llama-Guard-2-8B` to your token scope.

 ### Optional Parameters